ScubaCyndi/hello-world/README.md

 Fellow Earth-Dwellers...

 I want to live my best life!
 I'm a wife, a mom to boys, a lover of the written word, a diver, a fast driver, a practitioner of "The Golden Rule", a sister to amazing siblings, a loyal friend and a super hard worker.

+How can I use all of those qualities to become a contributing member of the Github team?